wp-plugins/advanced-iframe/readme.txt

 === Plugin Name ===
 Contributors: mdempfle, Michael Dempfle
 Donate link: http://www.tinywebgallery.com
-Tags: iframe, embed, resize, content, advanced, shortcode, modify css Requires at least: 2.8.6
+Tags: iframe, embed, resize, content, advanced, shortcode, modify css, widget Requires at least: 2.8.6
 Tested up to: 3.6
-Stable tag: 3.6
+Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Include content the way YOU like in an iframe that can hide and modify elements and foreward parameters.
 You can also embed content directly.

 == Description ==
 Include content the way YOU like in an iframe that can hide and modify elements and foreward parameters.
-You can also embed content directly.
+You can also embed content directly or show a part of an iframe.

 = Shortcode for advanced iframe =
 By entering the shortcode '[advanced_iframe securitykey=""]' you can include any webpage to any page or article.